-Moving to San Francisco, he began working as a fact-checker for Mother Jones Magazine, playing in garage bands and when he needed a break from music, performing nights at The Punchline Comedy Club as opening act for Mitch Hedberg, Marc Maron, Jimmy Fallon, and Dave Chappelle; North wound up roommates with comedian Patton Oswalt in the Haight for some two years.
-At 26, North was signed to the William Morris agency by talent manager, Dave Becky whose roster included Maron, Louis C.K., Hedberg, Dave Attell, and Chris Rock.
+Moving to San Francisco, he worked as a fact-checker for Mother Jones Magazine, played in garage bands, and wound up roommates with comedians Patton Oswalt and Mitch Hedberg in the Haight for some two years.
+At 26, North was signed as a writer to the William Morris Agency by talent manager, Dave Becky whose roster included Marc Maron, Louis C.K., Dave Attell, and Chris Rock.

-Matt moved to Los Angeles, and began composing songs, answering “Drummer Wanted” ads, and writing a screenplay, Best Western; the latter won multiple awards, and led to regular work as a story analyst – a skill he’s transferred to his songwriting.
-In 2000, North starred opposite James Woods in the Golden Globe-winner Dirty Pictures and was soon cast by Larry David in seven episodes of Curb Your Enthusiasm as Jason Alexander’s William Morris agent (ironically Matt himself had been dropped by that same agency two years prior).
-When Alexander left the show to star in his own NBC sitcom, North’s character was written out of the series and Matt only wound up appearing in one episode.
+Matt moved to Los Angeles, and began composing songs, answering “Drummer Wanted” ads, and writing a screenplay, Best Western; the latter won multiple competitions, and led to regular work as a story analyst – a skill he’s transferred into songwriting.
+In 2000, North starred opposite James Woods in the Golden Globe-winner Dirty Pictures directed by Frank Pierson (writer of Cool Hand Luke, A Star Is Born, Dog Day Afternoon) and was soon hired by Larry David as a guest-star on Curb Your Enthusiasm.

-Matt shifted his focus back to making music and raising his son who was born on the autism spectrum.
-During his time in Los Angeles he’d perform onstage and in the recording studio with Maria McKee, L.A. punks The Buxotics (fronted by ex Pandoras Rita D’Albert), Peter Case, Andy Prieboy, Jesse DeNatale, Mink Stole (of John Waters fame), and Blondie Chaplin (Rolling Stones, Beach Boys).
+During this period, Matt’s chief focus remained creating music and raising his son who was born with learning challenges due to a rare chromosomal disease.
+While in Los Angeles, he performed live and recorded with Maria McKee, Peter Case, L.A. punks The Buxotics (fronted by ex Pandoras Rita D’Albert), Andy Prieboy’s “White Trash Wins Lotto,” Jesse DeNatale, Mink Stole (of John Waters fame), and Blondie Chaplin (Rolling Stones, Beach Boys).

 A referral by Maria McKee to Grammy-winning producer, Ray Kennedy (Steve Earle, Lucinda Williams), led to session work in Nashville with Kennedy as well as at Welcome To 1979 Studios.
 “Turning 40 in L.A., I was an old drummer,” chuckles North, “but the Nashville musicians doing what I want to do are in their 50’s and 60’s.
-So somehow at 46 I’m a young drummer again!”
-After settling into Nashville, North began learning guitar and piano, and started work on what would become Above Ground Fools.
+So somehow I’m a young drummer again.”